-Pressing the " A " key accepts the present value and advances to the "System Frequency" menu (see Section 3.2.1.6).

-A Similarly, pressing the "▼" key accepts the present value and advances to the "Current Transformer Primary Value" screen (see Section 3.2.1.4).
+Pressing the " ▲ " key accepts the present value and advances to the "System Frequency" menu (see Section 3.2.1.6).
+Similarly, pressing the " ▼ " key accepts the present value and advances to the "Current Transformer Primary Value" screen (see Section 3.2.1.4).

-Pressing the " $\checkmark$ " key advances to the "CT Secondary Value Edit" mode and keys " $\blacktriangle$ " and " $\checkmark$ " scroll the value through the options available.
+Pressing the " use advances to the "CT Secondary Value Edit" mode and keys " use and " use are used in the value through the options available.

-Pressing the " " key sets the option selected and advances to "PIs Wait" screen followed by "Current Transformer Secondary Value" screen (see Section 3.2.1.5).
+Pressing the " 4" key sets the option selected and advances to "PIs Wait" screen followed by "Current Transformer Secondary Value" screen (see Section 3.2.1.5).
+NOTE: Default value is set to '5' i.e. 5A.